nachordo/geospatial-data-project/README.md

 ## Using the Foursquare API to retrieve information about other conditions

 In the Foursquare database, places are grouped among categories that are easy to adapt to analyze our conditions.
 This is because there are categories for airports, basketball stadiums, daycare for children, vegan restaurants, nightlife spots and pet care services.
 With queries within different distance radii, we can examine for each location candidate, how many of these conditions meet.

+## Quantifying how conditions are met to provide the best location

+There are conditions that are either met or not met, but others are based on whether there are some determinated spots nearby.
+To do something different, I introduced sigmoid functions to not to assign just 0 or 1, so I put intermediate values in distances that might be in the limit.
+Also, for other ones I introuduced that to get the complete point there should be variety of laces, as in the the vegan restaurants or nightlife party places.

+This allows to create a score to quantify the better option, and to store possible alternatives based on the mentioned score if the first one is rejected for some hypotetical reason.